sabi-31/My_Perfect_Arch-linux/README.md

 >Many motherboards have the ability to restore the keys that you removed (I can confirm this for Asrock).
 Also if you ever update the firmware of the motherboard, you might have to enroll your own keys again.

-Check if motherboard is in Setup mode:
+Check if motherboard is in Setup mode from the output of:

 ```
 sbctl status
 ```

-Post confirmation, we will generate our keys, enroll them into the motherboard(along with Microsoft keys for windows comapatibility).
+Now we will generate our keys, enroll them into the motherboard(along with Microsoft keys for windows comapatibility).

 These keys are stored in the '/var/lib/sbctl/keys' directory.
 It's not a bad idea to back them up.

 ```